-The Environmental Science program at Tusculum College is designed to enhance students’ understanding of the biological, ecological, and chemical factors that govern the relationship between organisms and their environment.
+The Biology – Environmental Science concenctration at Tusculum College is designed to enhance students’ understanding of the biological, ecological, and chemical factors that govern the relationship between organisms and their environment.
 The impacts of human activities on public health and the natural environment are emphasized throughout the Environmental Science curriculum.

-Graduates of this degree program seek employment with governmental agencies, private conservation organizations, municipal water and wastewater treatment plants, parks, nature preserves, private laboratories, and industry.
-Many graduates of this program enter graduate degree programs in related fields such as environmental chemistry, chemical hygiene and safety, environmental law, biology, toxicology, environmental planning, and fisheries and wildlife science.
+Graduates of this concentration seek employment with governmental agencies, private conservation organizations, municipal water and wastewater treatment plants, parks, nature preserves, private laboratories, and industry.
+Many graduates enter graduate degree programs in related fields such as environmental chemistry, chemical hygiene and safety, environmental law, biology, toxicology, environmental planning, and fisheries and wildlife science.

-The Environmental Science program is able to offer a very “hands on” educational experience due to Tusculum’s unique focused calendar (block plan), in which students take only one class at a time.
+The Environmental Science program is able to offer a very “hands on” educational experience due to Tusculum’s unique Focused Block Calendar.
 Class size is also small, enabling professors and students to extend instruction beyond the classroom and laboratory.

 Additionally, field trips are taken that enable students to meet with a diverse array of environmental professionals working in the areas of environmental compliance, conservation, natural resource management, industrial wastewater treatment, stormwater monitoring, and air pollution control.
 These experiences permit students to gain an understanding of what it is like to be a “real world” environmental professional, and helps them to focus their own career goals.